-The mortality rate in cubs is also high due to cubs often being killed by predators when the mother is out hunting.
+The mortality rate in cubs is also high due to cubs often being killed by predators when the mother is out hunting in the early morning.

-Another challenge faced by cheetahs is a low genetic variation which leads to reproductive issues, high infant mortality and susceptibility to diseases.
+Another challenge faced by these big cats is a low genetic variation which leads to reproductive issues, high infant mortality, and susceptibility to diseases.

-This is caused by inbreeding and makes cheetahs vulnerable to climate changes.
+This is caused by inbreeding and makes these species vulnerable to climate change.

-Conservationists around Africa work to educate farmers on reducing contact between cheetahs and livestock and using guard dogs to protect their livestock and maintain balanced biodiversity instead of shooting the predators or using snares or poison.
+Conservationists around Africa work to educate farmers on reducing contact between theis wild beast and livestock and using guard dogs to protect their livestock and maintain balanced biodiversity instead of shooting the predators or using snares or poison.